MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-pack-faq.md

 **Will the new cartridge extend the warranty on my Surface Hub 2S?**

-- No. Surface Hub 3 Pack comes with a 1-year limited hardware warranty and has no effect on your Surface Hub 2S warranty.
+- No. Surface Hub 3 Pack comes with a 1-year limited hardware warranty<sup>1</sup> and has no effect on your Surface Hub 2S warranty.

 **If I install the new cartridge on my Surface Hub 2S, will it get all the same firmware, driver and feature updates as Surface Hub 3?**